rizinorg/rizin/README.md

 # Contributing

-We very much welcome any kind of contributions, from typos, to documentation, to refactoring, up to completely new features you may think of.
-Before contributing, we would like you to read the file [CONTRIBUTING.md][], so that we can all be on the same page.
+We welcome contributions of all kinds — from typo fixes and documentation improvements to refactoring and entirely new features.
+Before contributing, please read [CONTRIBUTING.md][] to ensure we’re all aligned.

 ## Tests

+Details on how to run the test suite and add new tests are available in
-Look at [test/README.md][].
+[test/README.md][].

 # Supported features